 Let’s Encrypt Verification via DNS

 For me, the least invasive way to verify domain ownership for SSL/TLS was via DNS TXT records.
-This avoids the need to integrate with web servers and bind to/forward from a public port, however it does mean that I have to edit my DNS zone to add the required TXT records as instructed by certbot.
+This avoids the need to integrate with web servers and bind to/forward from a public port, however it does mean that I have to edit my DNS zone to add the required TXT records as instructed by certbot

-certbot certonly --manual --preferred-challenges=dns\
+certbot certonly --manual --preferred-challenges=dns\ -d example.com\ -d www.example.com

-At the end of this process, the certificates are placed in /etc/letsencrypt/live.
+.
 Apache’s SSL virtual host can be configured with the following directives, after the WordPress container is created as detailed below.

-SSLCertificateFile /etc/letsencrypt/live/example.com/cert.pem
+SSLCertificateFile /etc/letsencrypt/live/example.com/cert.pem SSLCertificateKeyFile /etc/letsencrypt/live/example.com/privkey.pem

-Note that renewing certificates requires re-running the above certbot certonly ... command and, if the list of domains is the same, certbot assumes that a manual renewal is required.
-The certbot renew command, as far as I understand it, is used only for automated (e.g. cron) renewals, and requires some hooked in code to respond to the challenges that the server generates (e.g. to install the TXT records that it asks for).
-Renewed certificates are not automatically picked up by Apache, so a docker container restart wp-apache2 is required.
+command, as far as I understand it, is used only for automated (e.g. cron) renewals, and requires some hooked in code to respond to the challenges that the server generates (e.g. to install the TXT records that it asks for).
+Renewed certificates are not automatically picked up by Apache, so a docker container restart wp-apache2

 Creating the containers

-A container is created from the Docker Hub wordpress image, and also from the mariadb image.
+image.
 These run with bind-mounts to expose host directories inside the containers.
-The directory structure on the host has /opt/wordpress/html for the WordPress container, /opt/wordpress/database for the MariaDB container.
+The directory structure on the host has /opt/wordpress/html

 mkdir -p /opt/wordpress/databasemkdir -p /opt/wordpress/html/wordpress

-I also mount /etc/letsencrypt/live as a read-only directory for Apache SSL/TLS.
-This directory must exist on the host, with files susa.net/cert.pem and susa.net/fullkey.pem (Apache needs these for default-ssl.conf).
+as a read-only directory for Apache SSL/TLS.
+This directory must exist on the host, with files susa.net/cert.pem

 The following commands assume that these directories have been created, and that valid certificates have been created (see above for notes if this hasn’t been done yet).
 First, we create the MariaDB container for our WordPress data.